 • an important site-based complement to the spring online Junior Independent Research Seminar (“Junior Seminar”) that prepares students to undertake the senior thesis or project.

 These goals will be met holistically in three classes: Experiential Learning I in the fall; and Experiential Learning II and the Junior Seminar in the spring.
 The experiential learning sequence in toto is expected to meet the same broad objectives for GLS students at all of the global sites.
 However, each study away site is in some ways unique in its character and, thus, the means by which any particular site will meet the expectations identified for GLS Experiential Learning will differ.
 Whatever the local instantiation, students will have independent opportunities to pursue community-based participation and their particular research interests, while producing a substantial independent research essay for the Junior Seminar.

 The Senior Year

-Throughout each student’s academic career, a distinct thread will emerge based largely on where she has chosen to study abroad.
+Throughout each student’s academic career, a distinct thread will emerge based largely on where he or she has chosen to study abroad.
 The senior year thesis requires in-depth exploration of a subject that is related to both international study and to the body of work already completed in the program.
 Faculty work closely with each student to integrate all the major elements of the senior year, ensuring an educational experience uniquely tailored to the individual student’s needs and interests.
-Senior electives may include upper-level courses in the College of Arts and Science, including courses that are cross-listed with the Graduate School of Arts and Science.